yanqinqiang/videoService/README.md

 # videoService
 We adpot a web api micro service to satisfy with the requirment of dev team.
-Here is the related component archtect for video serivce:
+Here is the related component architecture for video serivce:

 ![Components arch of video service](https://user-images.githubusercontent.com/5415327/185826347-d512b6ca-ec43-44bf-a31f-79480da9983e.jpg)